cloudmesh-community/sp19-516-124/project-report/report.md

 ![@label](images/managementcertificates.png)

-Next, select `Upload` to upload your certificate:
+Next, select `Upload` to upload the certificate:

 ![@label](images/upload.png)

-Choose a subscription and provide the path to the .Cer Certifcate file, then select `Upload` to associate the certificate with your subscription:
+Choose a subscription and provide the path to the .Cer Certifcate file, then select `Upload` to associate the certificate with the subscription:

 ![@label](images/uploadcertificates.png)